Martha Nussbaum

 Nussbaum's work has focused on ancient Greek and Roman philosophy, political philosophy, existentialism, feminism, and ethics, including animal rights.
 She also holds associate appointments in classics, divinity, and political science, is a member of the Committee on Southern Asian Studies, and a board member of the Human Rights Program.
 She previously taught at Harvard and Brown.

-Nussbaum has written more than two dozen books, including ''The Fragility of Goodness'' (1986).
+She has written more than two dozen books, including ''The Fragility of Goodness'' (1986).
 She received the 2016 Kyoto Prize in Arts and Philosophy, the 2018 Berggruen Prize, and the 2021 Holberg Prize.
+In recent years, she has also been considered a candidate for the Nobel Prize in Literature.
 Provided by Wikipedia

 1